Notnec/Elementary-Quantum-Epidemic-Process/README.md

 SUGGESTION: run first a few "trial" trajectories, starting at small system sizes, in order to get a rough idea of the timescales taken by this algorithm on your system.

-In each of the four folders "Density_Movies", "PD_final_population", "PD_ID_times" and "Population_evolution" you may find a README file describing the files that the algorithm produces in each.
+In each of the four folders "Density_Movies", "PD_Final_population", "PD_ID_times" and "Population_evolution" you may find a README file describing the files that the algorithm produces in each.